Software-Based Dialogue Systems: Survey, Taxonomy and Challenges: Research challenges in literature (SQ5)

 \item \textbf{Improve user engagement through perceived quality.} Whereas user communication and user experience is the core of the conversational process, analysing and adapting HCI features to improve user engagement is still a major key challenge.
 In fact, Syvänen and Valentini \cite{Syvanen2020-nb} claim that the concept of \textit{engagement} is understudied, and therefore the consequences and the impact on user engagement concerning the agent's communicational capabilities must be researched with further details.
 De Barcelos et al. \cite{De_Barcelos_Silva2020-gw} focus on user engagement through the need for improving the perceived quality in terms of usability of the agent and user satisfaction, but also in terms of the perceived security and privacy of the data shared with the agent.
 Highly advanced taxonomies provide a theoretical background for the categorization of relevant HCI features and their impact on these features.
 Based on the knowledge extracted from these taxonomies, users' experience must be investigated from the user's perception to improve the perceived quality through the conversational process.

-\item \textbf{Extend verbal content and non-verbal HCI features towards individual similarity.} Concerning HCI features, the aggregated knowledge depicted in Figure \ref{fig:f4-sum} allows us to identify relevant research gaps in terms of HCI features according to the modality and the footing of such features.
+\item \textbf{\ed{Extend empirical research on the impact of verbal and non-verbal HCI features towards individual similarity.}} Concerning HCI features, the aggregated knowledge depicted in Figure \ref{fig:f4-sum} allows us to identify relevant research gaps in terms of HCI features according to the modality and the footing of such features.
 Van Pinxteren et al. \cite{VanPixteren2020-zm} report the need for improving communicative behaviours, with special emphasis on non-verbal (e.g., speech rate) and physical (e.g., gestures) features.
-In alignment with the integration of context-aware and personalization techniques (F7), individual similarity can be further investigated to improve user engagement through the adaptation of the communicational process.
+In alignment with the integration of context-aware and personalization techniques (F7), individual similarity (as defined in Section \ref{subsec:f4}) can be further investigated to improve user engagement through the adaptation of the communicational process.
 To be specific, response content customization and the adaptation of non-verbal features like auditory or appearance features are some areas where we suggest that research should focus in the near future.